spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 For the flow from the units to the 'electricity' node, we do the same:

--   Press '+' next to the *unit\_\_to\_node* class and choose each unit once and the 'electricity' node twice.
+-   Press '+' next to the *unit\_\_to\_node* class and choose each unit once and the 'electricity' node twice, resulting in the combinations 'power\_plant\_a'-'electricity' and 'power\_plant\_b'-'electricity'

 ![image](figs_simple_system/simple_system_add_unit__to_node_relationships.png)